 When it comes to the guitar fretboard, there are many different ways to view its structure and layout.
 The more we explore it the more complete picture we can get of how these structures are interconnected.
 In this lesson we take a look at how we can expand our view of arpeggio shapes and use them to help visualize the guitar fretboard.

 The focus here will be on major and minor arpeggios, but the concepts will apply to 7th arpeggios and others as well.

 If you’re not sure what an arpeggio is, you should review the major and minor arpeggios lesson first and then come back to this one.

-If you’re already familiar with arpeggios patterns you’re probably familiar with the CAGED arpeggio shapes.
+If you’re already familiar with arpeggio shapes and patterns you’re probably familiar with the CAGED arpeggio shapes.
 They’re probably the most commonly used arpeggio shapes.

 CAGED arpeggios are broken out into 5 patterns that correlate to the CAGED chord shapes.
 Both major and minor CAGED arpeggio patterns can be seen in the diagrams below.

 When learning these arpeggio shapes, it’s typically done in a vertical fashion.
 You start on the lowest root note and play across the fretboard ascending and then descending back across the fretboard and end back on the root in which you started.

 For example, the C major shape arpeggio from above would be played like this:

 This vertical approach would be applied to each of the major and minor arpeggio patterns.

 The CAGED system is great for learning arpeggios because it groups the notes into distinct shapes and patterns.
 This is a good thing because it makes them easier to learn.